Pittsburgh Lyft Accident Lawyers

 You are driving in your car and get into an accident with a Lyft driver who is transporting a passenger.
 This particular accident scenario is complicated with regard to filing a claim for damages.
 You will have to file three different personal injury claims — one against your personal car insurance policy, another against the Lyft driver’s personal car insurance policy, and one against Lyft’s corporate insurance policy.
 As such, you will be required to evaluate each settlement offer, negotiate with each different insurance company, and communicate with three separate insurance adjusters.

-Schedule A Free Case Evaluation With An Experienced Pittsburgh Lyft Accident Lawyer
+Schedule A Free Case Evaluation With Our Experienced Pittsburgh Lyft Accident Lawyers Today

 Filing a claim for a Lyft accident is complicated.
-But skilled personal injury lawyers at Goodrich & Geist, P.C. have extensive experience handling rideshare accident claims and can successfully recover the compensation that you deserve for your accident.
+But the skilled Pittsburgh Lyft accident lawyers at Goodrich & Geist, P.C. have extensive experience handling rideshare accident claims and can successfully recover the compensation that you deserve for your accident.
 Schedule a free case evaluation with a member of our team — have your questions answered, gain a deeper understanding of the personal injury claims process, and learn about the services we provide.

 About Pittsburgh, Pennsylvania